basho/basho_docs/content/riak/ts/1.4.0/learn-about/tablearchitecture.md

 It is difficult to make any recommendations on quanta size, because the size of your quanta is heavily dependent on both the kind of data you are gathering and what you need to do with it.

 Also see [Riak TS Best Practices][bestpractices] for more guidance on choosing an appropriate quantum size.

-## Editing Your Table

-Once created, you cannot edit your Riak TS table.
-If you discover something wrong with the setup of your Riak TS table, you will need to create it again.
-You will also need to decide whether to scrap the data in the existing table or move it from the old table to the new one.